How to Check Your Instagram Messages

 Why can’t I see my DMs on Instagram?

 There can be many causes for missing DMs.
-The most common issue is lag, but it can also be a software-related problem.
+The most common issue is lag, which can also be a software-related problem.
 Try to check your DMs on a different device or the browser version of the app.
-If you can check your DMs from the browser, then try reinstalling the app on your phone.
+If you can check your DMs from the browser, try reinstalling the app on your phone.

 Can I see DMs from someone who blocked me?

 Just because someone blocks your account on Instagram doesn’t mean that the messages also disappear.
-All previously sent messages remain in your inbox unless you manually delete the conversations.
+Unless you manually delete the conversations, all previously sent messages remain in your inbox.

 Bring up the DM inbox and type the username of the person who blocked you in the search box.
 All non-deleted messages should appear.